Academic Health Department

 What is an Academic Health Department?

-Rigorous scientific data collection and evaluation improve programs and services at a health department.
+The work conducted by our academic health department benefits everyone in the community.
 Collaboration with a university ensures that public health students are learning relevant, practical skills and that the health department stays current with new research.

 Louisville’s Academic Health Department

-- Dr. Sarah Moyer, Director and Chief Health Strategist
+- Connie Mendel, Interim Chief Health Strategist

 - Dr. Leslie Wolf, Lab Director